 The thrilling investigations of DS George Cross are highlighted as our latest Series of the Month.
 Written by Tim Sullivan, Detective Sergeant George Cross of the Avon and Somerset Police has unfailing logic, determination and the mediating presence of DS Josie Ottey to help maintain his unimpeachable record and conviction rate.

-There are six DC Cross thrillers so far, starting with The Dentist first published in 2021, up to The Teacher due to be released on the 18th January.
+There are six DC Cross thrillers so far, starting with The Dentist first published in 2021, up to The Teacher which came out on in January 2024 and soon to be joined by a seventh instalment, The Bookseller which is due for release 16th January 2025.
 So plenty of compelling, page-turning cases to intrigue you while waiting for the next instalment.
-You can shop all six books at the bottom of the page.
+You can shop all seven books at the bottom of the page.

 Tim Sullivan is a crime writer, screenwriter and director, whose film credits include Shrek, Flushed Away, Where Angels Fear to Tread and Jack and Sarah.
 His crime series featuring the socially awkward but brilliantly persistent DS George Cross has topped the book charts and been widely acclaimed.
 Tim lives in North London with his wife Rachel, the Emmy Award-winning producer of The Barefoot Contessa and Pioneer Woman.